Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Conclusions

 \section{Conclusions}

 Random projections have been applied to solve optimization problems in suitable lower-dimensional spaces in various existing works.

-In Section~\ref{sec:RSRNM_algorithm}, we proposed the randomized subspace regularized Newton method (RS-RNM) for a non-convex twice differentiable function in the expectation that a framework similar to the previous one could be used since the Newton method solves a quadratic optimization problem at each iteration, and it is shown that the global complexity bound of the algorithm: the worst-case iteration number $m$ that achieves $\min_{k=0,\ldots,m-1} \norm{\nabla f(x_k)}\le \eps$ is $O(\eps^{-2})$ when the objective function has Lipschitz Hessian.
-Although RS-RNM uses second-order information, we proved that it is not possible to achieve local super-linear convergence considering $s=o(n)$ and linear convergence is the best rate we can hope for locally.
-In practice however, RS-RNM was shown to be superior to the gradient descent and the regularized Newton method in the computational experiments.
+In this paper, we proposed the randomized subspace regularized Newton method (RS-RNM) for a non-convex twice differentiable function in the expectation that a framework for the full-space version \cite{ueda2010convergence, ueda2014regularized} could be used; indeed, we could prove the stochastic variant of the same order of iteration complexity, i.e., the global complexity bound of the algorithm: the worst-case iteration number $m$ that achieves $\min_{k=0,\ldots,m-1} \norm{\nabla f(x_k)}\le \eps$ is $O(\eps^{-2})$ when the objective function has Lipschitz Hessian.
+On the other hand, although RS-RNM uses second-order information similar to the regularized Newton method having a super-linear convergence, we proved that it is not possible, in general, to achieve local super-linear convergence and that local linear convergence is the best rate we can hope for in general. {We were however able to prove super-linear convergence in the particular case where the Hessian is rank deficient at a local minimizer.
+In this paper we choose to thoroughly investigate local convergence rate for the Newton-based method.
+One could possibly, in a future work, extend these results to a state-of-the-art second order iterative method and compare the resulting subspace method with other state-of-the-art algorithms, as \cite{gratton,zhou2025,zhu2024}.